 - Interest

 - Dividends from taxable Canadian companies

 - Taxable capital gains or losses

-- Foreign source income
+- · Foreign source income

 - Any other investment income

-When you redeem units of a segregated fund you may realize a capital gain or a capital loss, which you must report.
-A switch between funds will be treated the same as a redemption.
-Your capital gain (loss) generally will be the amount by which the value of the redemption exceeds (is less than) the adjusted cost base of the units being redeemed.
+When you redeem units of a segregated fund, which includes a switch between segregated funds, you may realize a capital gain or a capital loss, which you must report.
+Your capital gain (loss) generally will be the amount by which the value of the redemption exceeds (is less than) the adjusted cost base of the units being redeemed or switched.